premiummayonnaise/premiummayonnaise/README.md

 - 👋 Hi, I’m @premiummayonnaise
-- 👀 I’m interested in automation and control system
+- 👀 I’m interested in STM32 and analog/AMS IC design
-- 🌱 I’m currently learning electrical engineering
+- 🌱 I’m currently studying transistors and analog electronics
-- 💞️ I’m looking to collaborate on hmm dunno
+- 💞️ I’m looking to collaborate with anyone
-- 📫 How to reach me glorycomepls@gmail.com
+- 📫 How to reach me dzakiandriansyah10@gmail.com

 <!---
 premiummayonnaise/premiummayonnaise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.